-According to current GDPR legislation, there is a distinction between personal data and sensitive personal data.
-Personal data includes data that can be used to identify you as an individual; things like your name, date of birth, or email.
+- Personal data includes data that can be used to identify you as an individual; things like your name, date of birth, or email.

-Is age sensitive personal data?
+Is age sensitive data?

 No. Age is data that can identify a person and is personal data that is expected to be found in a company’s database.
 Age falls under the category ‘personal data’ and is not sensitive in relation to the GDPR legislation.

-Is an email address sensitive personal data?
+Is email address sensitive data?